filipalacerda/design-tokens-exercise/README.md

 ### Given the list of design tokens provided, describe how you would reconfigure these tokens to be efficiently consumed by a ReactJS web application.
 What format would you recommend these tokens be in?
 Explain your reasoning.

 Design tokens are vital for storing all the design decisions used within the design system.
-These decisions cover a variety of elements that define the product and brand, like colors, typography, borders, animations, and measurements.
+These decisions cover a variety of elements that define the product and brand, like colors, typography, borders, animations, shadows, opacity, and measurements.

 The tokens provided in the JSON file look like primitive tokens, which are the most basic form of tokens.
 The goal of Primitive Tokens is to create a robust palette that resonates with the brand identity.